ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 #timecounter(1)

-Then we solve a set covering problem by formulating it as a mixed integer programming problem.
+Then we solve a set covering problem by formulating it as a mixed integer programming problem, which can be solved by MIP solvers @Achterberg2009.

 $
 min_(gamma, bold(x)) gamma " s.t. " & sum_(i=1)^m gamma^(-Delta rho(c_i)) x_i = 1,\